Our Quality Mission

 We strive for continuous improvement in this Mission by maintaining our core values of: Quality First, People Matter, and Pursuit of Excellence.

 Our Quality Control Practices

 Receiving and Sampling

 Each sample goes through several tests.
-Different products undergo different analytical methods based on the product’s chemical composition.
-A product’s specification sheet discloses which tests are performed and our minimum standards.
-These specifications are posted to the product page.
-In addition to specifications, every batch of every product has a Certificate of Analysis (COA) which can be looked up on the product page under the Third Party Analysis section.
-You can identify your product’s COA by finding the LOT # on your product label and comparing it to the report on product page.
+Different products undergo different analyses based on the product’s chemical composition and properties.
+A product’s specification data sheet discloses which tests are performed and our minimum standards.
+These specifications are publicly posted for every product on the product listing page.